Skyfighter64/ALUP/README.md

 ### Properties:
 - Its use is to transmit RGB data
-- It is master-slave based which means one of the two connected devices takes the role of the master (aka the data sender) and the other one the role of the slave (the data receiver)
+- It is Sender-Receiver based which means one of the two connected devices takes the role of the Sender and the other one the role of the Receiver

-- Data frames are only sent from a master device to the slave device (unidirectional)
+- Data frames are only sent from a Sender device to the Receiver (unidirectional)

 ### Limitations: